brainlife/docs/docs/tutorial/introduction-to-brainlife.md

 1. Select the newly created process and hit the 'Stage Data' button at the bottom right corner of the screen.
     * For from, select the 'IU LAB IN COGNITIVE AND COMPUTATIONAL NEUROSCIENCE - Demo Data' project to pull data from.
-    * For subject, enter BC (Brad Caron's initials.
-This is his brain.)
+    * For subject, enter BC
     * For datatype, you will select a single anatomical file this is a T1-weighted MRI (T1w).
 The brianlife.io Datatypes is called: neuro/anat/T1w
     * For data-object, click the drop down menu and select the appropriate data.
 Since there's only 1 T1, the correct dataset should auto-populate.
     * Hit OK.